rockbenben/LearnData/docs/services/Huginn.md

 The resulting Event will have a payload message of `message`.
 You can use liquid templating in the `message`, have a look at the [Wiki](https://github.com/huginn/huginn/wiki/Formatting-Events-using-Liquid) for details.

-Set `expected_receive_period_in_days` to the maximum amount of time that you’d expect to pass between Events being received by this Agent.
+Set `expected_receive_period_in_days` to the maximum amount of time that you'd expect to pass between Events being received by this Agent.

 If `retained_events` is set to 0 (the default), all received events are cleared after a digest is sent.
 Set `retained_events` to a value larger than 0 to keep a certain number of events around on a rolling basis to re-send in future digests.